monorepo-template/monorepo-template/README.md

 - To report Cypress's and Jest's combined test coverage, run `yarn application:coverage`.
 The combined report will be located in `/packages/application/coverage/`.
-- To end-to-end test your application, run `yarn:cypress:start` to first run the development server with code coverage reporting enabled, then run `yarn:cypress`.
+- To end-to-end test your application, run `yarn application:cypress:start` to first run the development server with code coverage reporting enabled, then run `yarn application:cypress`.
 - To lint your changes to the application, run `yarn application:eslint`.
 - To unit test your changes to the application, run `yarn application:jest`.
 - To unit test your changes to the application in watch mode, run